t2t2/draft/readme.md

 Note: Draftr is codename for the codebase, while the product is called Box Office Draft.
 Draftr also used to be the name of the site until August 2013.

 Framework: Laravel 4

+# Installation

+0. Follow basic steps for installing a laravel project (most likely `git clone` + `composer install`)
+1. Create a file `.env` in root folder and have it's contents be only the environment you wish to run it in (probably `local`)
+2. Duplicate everything from `app/config/local.dist` into `app/config/local` and replace values according to your preferences
+3. Migrate the database & optionally run the database seeder.